How to Look Up Public Eviction Records in 5 Minutes (for Free)

 • The case number

-Typically, the tenant is the defendant in the case and the landlord is the plaintiff.
+Typically, the tenant is the defendant in the case, and the landlord is the plaintiff.
 Enter the information you have into the appropriate search fields.

-In-Person Court Case Search
+4. In-Person Court Case Search

 You can also go into the courthouse in person and ask to view or copy the case file, though most states do charge a fee for these services.

-Third-Party Company
+5. Third-Party Company

 There are many companies out there that will run an eviction records report for you.
-These companies are simply reviewing court records and then passing the information along to you, and will always charge a fee for their services.
+These companies are simply reviewing court records and then passing the information along to you, and they will always charge a fee for their services.

 • LexisNexis